How to Manage Personal Stress When the World Feels Overwhelming

 “How do I fix this?”

 When there is no clear action step, anxiety has nowhere to land.
-It turns into urgency.
-Doom-scrolling.
-Over-functioning.
-Burnout.

-There is no metabolizing.
-No communal processing.
 Just activation followed by suppression.

-Over time, that takes a toll.
+And eventually, it takes a toll.

 Empathy vs. Overload

-Sometimes we confuse empathy with nervous system overload.
+In times of global distress, many people unintentionally confuse empathy with nervous system overload.

-Empathy says, “This hurts.”
+“This hurts.”

-Sometimes hypervigilance can disguise itself as moral urgency.
-But sustained care requires stability.
+Sometimes hypervigilance disguises itself as moral urgency.

 The False Choice